MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     ![A screenshot of a computer Description automatically generated with low confidence](./IMAGES/Lab03/L3P122.png)

-    Note: Before opening Patient Service Center, make sure you have completed adding the Omnichannel agent role to your user in Lab 04.
+    > [NOTE] Note: Before opening Patient Service Center, make sure you have completed adding the Omnichannel agent role to your user in Lab 04.

 1. [] If you didn’t assign the Omnichannel agent role in Lab 02, assign the proper role by following the steps in Exercise 2, Task 1 – Assign Productivity User Roles.
 Once you’ve selected your user and selected **Manage Roles**, assign the **Omnichannel agent** role and select **OK**.